xiochirinos/xiochirinos/README.md

 - 👋 Hi, I’m @xiochirinos
-- 👀 I’m interested in Big Data Analytics, Marketing Crossfit and Weightlifting.
+- 👀 I’m interested in Big Data Analytics, Marketing, Crossfit and Olympic Weightlifting.
 - 🌱 I’m currently learning Data visualizations and Data Warehousing
-- 💞️ I’m looking to start an intership so I can apply everything I've learn and continue growing on the Big Data industry.
+- 💞️ I’m looking to start an intership so I can apply everything I've learn and continue growing on the Big Data and Marketing industry.
 - 📫 How to reach me: xacp37@gmail.com

 <!---